 Community Table encourages the development of businesses organized as cooperatives.
 We envision a system of cooperatives working together in a network of mutual support and accountability, providing all the products and services needed in a thriving local food economy.
 Although there are a number of different ways to organize a cooperative, a cooperative is essentially a business that is owned and controlled by the people who use it.
 Cooperatives are designed for the benefit of their members, rather than to earn profits for outside investors.
+As part of our commitment to transparency and integrity, we advocate for practices such as providing proof of income for all members.
 Additionally, if you want to learn how to read paystubs, you can read this article to assist your business.

 The cooperative form of business has been in use for more than 150 years.
 In 1995 the International Cooperative Alliance adopted the following set of principles which are intended to articulate guidelines by which cooperatives put their values into practice.